ggprod/aws-sysops-labs-day1/lab2-ec2/README.md

 3. Execute the following command to connect to your EC2 instance: `ssh -i keypair.pem ec2-user@public-ip-address` (replace keypair.pem with your Key Pair filename and public-ip-address with the IPv4 public IP address of your instance).
 When prompted type `yes` and hit return

-4. You should not be connected via SSH to your instance.
+4. You should now be connected via SSH to your instance.
 Let's install and start an apache web server via the commands:

 ```bash
 sudo yum -y install httpd